From Léon: The Professional (1994) to Gunpowder Milkshake (2021), here are 15 movies like John Wick for action fans.

 Kim Jee-woon’s I Saw The Devil is another twisted, deeply disturbing, and violent action movie.
 A psychopathic serial killer, Kyung-chul (Choi Min-sik) kills the fiancée of a National Intelligence Service agent, Soo-hyun (Lee Byung-hun), who decides to give the killer a taste of his own medicine.
 It is a revenge narrative like John Wick, but very dark and thought-provoking.
 Soo-hyun tracks Kyung-chul down and beats him to a pulp, but does not kill him.

 Instead, he begins a cat-and-mouse game with him, and unleashes a side of himself which may turn out to be as evil as the man he is taking revenge on.
 He keeps track of Kyung-chul and torments him time and again.
-One of the finest Korean films of the 21st century, it’s a powerful depiction of how far people can go for revenge.
+One of the finest Korean films of this century, it’s a powerful depiction of how far people can go for revenge.

 10. The Man From Nowhere (2010)